 - Excess gum tissue often causes irritation, which can make it uncomfortable to brush your teeth and chew food.
 An even gum line can promote more comfortable everyday living.

 - This procedure is completed in a single surgical visit.

 Prior to performing gingival sculpting, we may take X-rays of your mouth if we have not done so already.
 We will discuss your options for anesthesia and sedation prior to performing this procedure.
 Most patients undergo only local anesthesia to numb the area, but you may choose to combine this with another method of sedation.

-Once the area is numbed with the local anesthetic, Dr. Harris will use a laser or scalpel to trim away excess tissue.
+Once the area is numbed with the local anesthetic, Alex Harris, DDS will use a laser or scalpel to trim away excess tissue.
 He may place sutures if necessary to seal the tissue and hold the gums in position.

-If you have receding gums and require more tissue, Dr. Harris will remove tissue from another part of your mouth, such as the palate.
+If you have receding gums and require more tissue, Alex Harris, DDS will remove tissue from another part of your mouth, such as the palate.
 He will secure this tissue to the areas of the gum line that require more volume, which will heal together as you recover.